 A well-developed programming resume stands out like Ken Silverman in a mob of luddites.

-- A programmer resume sample better than most.
+- A programmer resume example better than most.

-- How to write a resume for programmer jobs they’ll notice.
+- How to write a computer programming resume they’ll notice.

 - How to compose the perfect programmer job description for resumes.